 Analysis used a Poisson Regression to measure effect.
-X~"Po" (λ), λ =Y·"exp" (β 0+ β n δ n+ β w δ w+ β i δ i) Predictive Capabilities Using Behavioural Insights to help systems function during COVID 2022
+X~"Po" (λ), λ =Y·"exp" (β 0+ β n δ n+ β w δ w+ β i δ i)

+Predictive Capabilities

+Using Behavioural Insights to help systems function during COVID

+Registered in England: 9104338.

-Cheshire East Integrated Care Board The Challenge New COVID variants & local outbreaks created high volatility, making it extremely difficult to predict surges in demand for beds.
+New COVID variants & local outbreaks created high volatility, making it extremely difficult to predict surges in demand for beds.
 Risk of hospitals being overwhelmed was high.

-Our client needed to manage levels of risk within local hospitals, stepping up wards and procuring additional capacity from private care providers to support patient flow and maintain patient safety.
-Behavioural Analysis By linking multiple data sets we were able to profile the population according to test results.
+Our client needed to manage levels of risk within local hospitals, stepping up wards and procuring additional capacity from private care providers in order to support flow and maintain patient safety.

+By linking multiple data sets we were able to profile the population according to test results.
 This revealed that the LFD (community testing) data was biased.
 The most affluent and educated were overrepresented in the data and the most deprived were underrepresented.
 This was due to behavioural differences in reporting.

-Behavioural opportunity - 1.
-Remove bias and shorten delays in reporting. - 2.
+- 1. Remove bias and shorten delays in reporting. - 2.
 Create a dynamic, geo mapped 'early warning system' that would give CEC the ability to make strategic and operational decisions at pace. - 3.
 Reliably 'predict' hospital bed occupancy ten days in advance.